DanielStoi/open_ip_hosting_chat_application/README.md

 ## setting up a server:
 servers are currently only accessable from localhost and LAN connections.
 A port forwarding rule needs to be set up on the router in order for the server to exist on the internet.

-run "server.py" and either specify the port and ip through the command line or though via inputs. (currently the code is withheld)
+run "server/server.py" and either specify the port and ip through the command line or though via inputs.

 ## setting up a client:
+run "client/clientapp.py"

 As long as a valid ip and port is provided, the client application is able to connect to any valid server (even through the internet).

-Once a valid connection is established to a chat server, the user has the option of creating a user account (with a password and username), logging in and creating/joining channels to communicate through
+Once a valid connection is established to a chat server, the user has the option of creating a user account (with a password and username), logging in and creating/joining channels to communicate through.